nfdi4plants/nfdi4plants.github.io/src/content/news/2020-10-21-DataPLANT-participates-in-Second-NFDI-strategy-workshops.md

 ---
 date: 2020-10-21
 title: DataPLANT participates in Second NFDI strategy workshops
+preview-text: The second NFDI strategy workshop focused on vision, values, mission as well as on the technical architecture of the NFDI.
 ---

 The second NFDI strategy workshop focused on vision, values, mission as